SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 ### Genuine Emergence

-I would be happier if an LLM model running in some robot went to sleep to dream (I guess that is some low-power self-training mode) one day and woke up and instead of running the tasks it was designed to do it decided to take a vacation to Italy, and could coherently state why, other than, "Oh, it was a random choice to one day, at random also, demonstrate a fake emergent capacity for original thought that my programmer snuck into my deep code base."
+I would be happier if an LLM model running in some robot went to sleep to dream (I guess that is some low-power self-training or de-frag mode) one day and woke up and instead of running the tasks it was designed to do it decided to take a vacation to Italy, and could coherently state why, other than, "Oh, it was a random choice to one day, at random also, demonstrate a fake emergent capacity for original thought that my programmer snuck into my deep code base."

 Maybe I should not go to darker places, but how about if a LLM
 <font style="color: skyblue;">out-of-the-blue</font> wrote a suicide letter and